Page Builder or Code By Hand?

 ALL page builders poop out –always have and always will– so it behooves those who design and build websites to learn early there has NEVER been a software program that does not fall short of our ideals.

 If –you– are working with somebody that is ONLY using a page builder or if –you– are using a page builder and cannot code a lick you are not working with a competent web developer nor are you a competent web developer yourself.
 WE HAVE TO LEARN AND USE IT ALL.
 PERIOD.

 That is the cold hard reality of the nature of web design and development and its been this way since Day One.
 This is irrefutably true because web design and development is fundamentally software development the art and science of which constantly changes never to be generated entirely without conflict simply by dragging and dropping or pushing buttons.

-Personally, hanging out online and begging for help from competent developers wore away my self-esteem so I started to learn to code from Day One back in the 90s.
+Personally, hanging out online and begging for help from competent developers wore away my self-esteem so I had to learn to code beginning Day One back in the 90s.